NexusOne23/noid-privacy/Docs/SECURITY-ANALYSIS.md

 ---

 **Conclusion:**
-NoID Privacy transforms a "leaky" Home edition into an "Enterprise Fortress" for everyday use, ohne die Fähigkeit zu verlieren, Spiele zu spielen oder normal zu surfen.
-Die wenigen Reibungspunkte (USB, Makros, alte Protokolle) sind bewusst gesetzte Sicherheitstore.
+NoID Privacy transforms a "leaky" Home edition into an "Enterprise Fortress" for everyday use, without losing the ability to play games or browse normally.
+The few friction points (USB, macros, legacy protocols) are intentionally placed security gates.